-Just last week I got an email from a fitness professional that does group fitness classes that has had 5 months worth of Achilles tendinitis issues from all the step classes she has been doing.
-My guess, it is Achilles tendinosis.
+Just last week, I got an email from a fitness professional that does group fitness classes that have had five months” worth of Achilles tendinitis issues from all the steps she has been doing.
+My guess is Achilles tendinosis.

-So, I will call the increase in tendinosis as Prediction #7 in Exercise Rehabilitation 2011.
+So, I will call the increase in tendinosis Prediction #7 in Exercise Rehabilitation 2011.

 Tendinitis versus Tendinosis

-The first step is to define what tendinitis is and tendinosis is.
+The first step is to define what tendinitis is and what tendinosis is.

 Better yet, I found a table that describes it much better than I could.

-If we had to simplify things, we would say tendinitis is damage to the tendon with inflammation, and tendinosis is damage to the tendon with no inflammation.
+If we had to simplify things, tendinitis is damage to the tendon with inflammation, and tendinosis is damage to the tendon with no inflammation.

-I know with myself I have a chronic Achilles tendinosis that occurred during a hike in Ecuador.
+I know I have a chronic Achilles tendinosis during a hike in Ecuador.

 When it acts up on me, I do a few weeks of specific Achilles tendinosis exercises, and it feels better.
 The pain vanishes, I get my strength back, and I can go back to running.